albertoursino/graphs-comparison/README.md

 - ***Clustering***: compute clusters on both graphs and compare them in order to find some similar clusters.
 - [*maybe others...*]

-**Libraries**: networkx, matplotlib, cartopy, csv, requests, unicodedata2
+**Libraries**: networkx, matplotlib, cartopy, csv, requests, unicodedata2, re

 **Machine for experiments**: We have a computer with the following hardware: Ryzen 2600x, RTX 3060, 16GB of RAM and >100GB of disk space.
 We will probably run the code on the [IntelliJ IDEA](https://www.jetbrains.com/idea/) environment.